brootaylor/brootaylor-v2/src/_content/pages/about.md

 ## Some hobby stuff

 I enjoy landscape photography and am a [fairly decent drummer](https://www.flickr.com/photos/60226997@N06/40548596663/).
+Fly fishing for trout is something I grew up doing and continue to do.
+I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/) as often as I can.
+A gorgeous and tranquil spot away from all the noise.

 I absolutely [adore aircraft](https://www.flickr.com/photos/60226997@N06/47530443441/) and still plan to pull my finger out and get my <abbr title="Private Pilots Licence">PPL</abbr> one day.

+---

+## What I'm reading

-I love to read whenever I get the chance and am a sucker for fantasy.
+I'm a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
 Currently I'm making my way through the "[The Echoes Saga](https://www.philipcquaintrell.com/books)" by Philip C. Quaintrell.
 What a treat it's been.

 ---